 So, what are the main differences between delta-8 and delta-9?
 What are their chemical structures?
 How do they make you feel?

-Delta-8 is a homolog (variant) of delta-9 — they’re very similar in terms of molecular structure and the euphoric high they induce
+- Delta-8 THC is a variant of delta-9 THC — they’re very similar in terms of molecular structure and the euphoric high they induce

 1. Chemical structure